tri47/tri47/README.md

 ---
 Have we got something in common?
 I worked as a Developer and Engineer at Telstra, Spectrum Engineering and CSIRO.
 My bachelor degree was in Engineering from [**ANU**](https://www.anu.edu.au/).

 I am also studying part-time for a Master in Data Science at [**Georgia Tech**](https://www.gatech.edu/).
-Go Jackets :honeybee: :honeybee:!
+Go Jackets :honeybee: :honeybee:

 While not at my desk, I enjoy bouldering, Judo :muscle:, hiking and strategy board games.